kualitee-sdk/kualitee-cyprus/README.md

 # kualitee_cypress
 This package is for [Kualitee](https://www.kualitee.com/) users.

 **Core features**
 * To generate report on kualitee from cypress.
-* Integration kualitee with cypress, map the scenario and its status with kualitee if you are using cucumber in cypress.
+* Integration kualitee with cypress, execute the scenario from kualitee and map the status if you are using cucumber in cypress.

 ## Table of Contents
 - [Installation](#install-kualitee_cypress)